-- Evidence of COVID-19 vaccination can be in the form of either an individual's COVID-19 Vaccination Certificate or Immunisation History Statement from the Australian Immunisation register (AIR).
-Data will be collected in accordance with Healthscope's COVID-19 Vaccination privacy statement.
-If the Worker is unable to obtain the prescribed form of required evidence, Healthscope will discuss alternative acceptable evidence under the circumstances. - All Workers are required to provide evidence by 31 January 2022 to confirm they have received the required COVID-19 vaccinations, unless required earlier pursuant to a Public Health Order or other legislation or directive. - Prior to commencing work for Healthscope, prospective Workers are required to provide evidence of receipt of the COVID-19 vaccinations or valid exemption.
+- All Accredited Practitioners are required to provide evidence for verification by Healthscope by 31 January 2022 to confirm they have received the required COVID-19 vaccinations, unless required earlier pursuant to a Public Health Order or other legislation or directive. - When applying for accreditation and/or re-accreditation with Healthscope, Accredited Practitioners are required to provide evidence of receipt of the COVID-19 vaccinations or valid exemption.